-How to Choose Your Cruise: Arctic and Greenland
+How to Choose Your Cruise: The Arctic’s Greenland, Svalbard and Canada

 Much of what we’re told about the North Pole involves a toy workshop and a man in a red suit, though the truth might be even stranger.
 The exact location of the North Pole, in the Arctic Ocean, is not precise due to a phenomenon called the Chandler wobble, which causes the earth’s axis to shift slightly at any given moment.
 With constantly moving ice floes, human habitation here is near-impossible, though the greater Arctic Circle is home to many communities, including the Inuit.
 Canada’s postal code for the North Pole is a tongue-in-cheek “HOH OHO.”

 For decades, exploration of this remote part of the world consisted strictly of scientific expeditions, and they weren’t all successful.
 To consider a luxury vacation in the Arctic and Greenland is a modern marvel, with the first tourist vessel making a complete transit of the Northwest Passage — a sea route from the Atlantic Ocean to the Pacific Ocean through the Arctic Ocean — in 1984.
 However, it wasn’t until the 21st century that cruise lines again began considering the route; in 2016, a ship with more than 1,000 passengers traversed the passage from Seward, Alaska to Greenland and on to New York, and paved the way for this spectacular itinerary to become slightly more commonplace in an uncommon destination.